jake321southall/electric-field-near-mirror-plotter/README.md

 ## Features
 The program in E_exp_plotter_final.py initializes time at *t=0* and increases by a value after each plot that is specified by the user in the script.
 The value of Omega can also be changed in the script.

-How to use: Here, you should write step-by-step instructions on how to install and use your project.
-Any software or package requirements should also be listed here.
 ## How to use
 Packages used are matplotlib.pyplot and numpy.
 I used spyder to run my python code.